Less is More: Local Intrinsic Dimensions of Contextual Language Models: Related Work

-Our work lies at the intersection of geometry-aware language model analysis and dataset-level representation diagnostics.
-While prior efforts focus on the intrinsic dimensions of single sequences or model parameters, our contribution is quantifying local intrinsic dimensions across datasets and training stages, enabling unsupervised inspection of generalization dynamics and fine-tuning effects. \paragraph{Notions of intrinsic dimensions of language models} In a first qualitative analysis of the internal representations of transformer models, \citet{ethayarajh-2019-contextual} and \citet{cai2021isotropy} identify clusters and low-dimensional manifold structures in contextual embedding spaces.
-Recent work has started studying relationships between geometric properties of LLMs and corresponding semantics.
-In \cite{tulchinskii2024intrinsic}, the authors discover that the average intrinsic global dimension of artificially generated texts is lower than that of human-written texts.
-In that work, the points in the latent space are taken from a single text paragraph, so their work applies to single data input sequences, not to entire datasets like our approach. \cite{valeriani2024geometry} investigate how the global intrinsic dimension estimated is altered as data is passed through an LLM. \cite{aghajanyan2020intrinsic} define a notion of intrinsic dimension based on restricting the model's parameter space and its effect on the objective function, and show that larger LLMs tend to have smaller intrinsic dimensionality.
-That work studies the dimensionality of the model's parameter space, and not the latent space created from specific datasets.
-In \cite{viswanathan2025geometrytokensinternalrepresentations}, the authors analyze token-level intrinsic dimensions, linking token geometry to model next-token-prediction loss.
-The difference between their method and ours is that they always consider the contextual token embeddings of a single, sufficiently long prompt as making up the embedding space.
-In contrast, we sub-sample from an entire dataset split. \paragraph{Topology-based analysis of models} The topological descriptors in \cite{kushnareva-etal-2021-artificial,perez2022topological,tulchinskii2024intrinsic} correspond to entire sequences of input data, while our proposed estimates are defined on the token level.
+\paragraph{Topology-based analysis of models} The topological descriptors in \cite{kushnareva-etal-2021-artificial,perez2022topological,tulchinskii2024intrinsic,lee-etal-2025-geometric} correspond to entire sequences of input data, while our proposed estimates are defined on the token level.
 In \cite{durrani-etal-2022-transformation}, pre-trained and fine-tuned models are compared using hierarchical clustering and alignment functions.
 The results indicate that the latent space in the higher layers adapts to task-specific concepts, while the lower layers preserve the general concepts learned in the pre-trained model. \cite{eddib2024gelorageometricadaptiveranks} introduces a method for fine-tuning large language models by dynamically adjusting LoRA ranks based on the intrinsic dimensionality of hidden state representations.
 Here, the intrinsic dimension is measured as the rank of an information matrix, and not from the data space as in our work.
 In \citet{chang-etal-2022-geometry}, the representational geometry of multilingual language models is explored, focusing on how they balance encoding language-specific and language-agnostic features within a shared multilingual space. \citet{ruppik-etal-2024-local} utilize topological features derived from neighborhoods in a contextual embedding space to improve performance in a sequence tagging task.
 The definition of their features requires a fixed ambient data corpus, whereas our methods give an intrinsic measure of the dataset under consideration; thus, our measures are comparable between different model checkpoints of the feature generation model.
-In contrast to mechanistic interpretability (see, for example, the survey \citep{ferrando2024primerinnerworkingstransformerbased}), in which one tries to explain how a language model's internal representations fit together into higher-level abstractions, our approach is more atomic.
+Both works are situated in the nascent field of \emph{topological deep learning}~\citep{Papamarkou24a}, employing concepts from geometry and topology in an \emph{observational manner} to study machine learning models.
+In contrast to mechanistic interpretability (see, for example, the survey by \citealt{ferrando2024primerinnerworkingstransformerbased}), in which one tries to explain how a language model's internal representations fit together into higher-level abstractions, our approach is more atomic.
 We study the smallest non-divisible representation in the model (the contextual embedding of single tokens) and the space created by collections of these.